 The carrying value of accounts receivable and accounts payable approximate fair value due to their short maturity.
-At December 31, 2020 and 2019, the Company's cash and cash equivalents included short-term investments in an institutional U.S. government money market portfolio account classified as trading securities under ASC 320, Investments - Debt and Equity Securities, that were recorded at fair value which was determined using quoted market prices for identical assets without regard to valuation adjustment or block discount (a Level 1 measure), as follows:
+The carrying value of long-term accounts receivable is the net amount deemed certain of collection, which approximates fair value.
+At December 31, 2021 and 2020, the Company's cash and cash equivalents included short-term investments in an institutional U.S. government money market portfolio account classified as trading securities under ASC 320, Investments - Debt and Equity Securities, that were recorded at fair value which was determined using quoted market prices for identical assets without regard to valuation adjustment or block discount (a Level 1 measure), as follows: